dakloepfer/PollockPainting/README.md

 # PollockPainting
-An evening's worth of work.
+An evening's worth of work in response to a friend's challenge.
 Creates "paintings" from random dots.
 User interaction is via the console.